 How smoking causes cancer

 Smoking is by far the biggest preventable cause of cancer.
 Thanks to years of research, the links between smoking and cancer are now very clear.
-Smoking accounts for more than 1 in 4 UK cancer deaths, and nearly a fifth of all cancer cases.
+Smoking accounts for more than 1 in 4 UK cancer deaths, and 3 in 20 cancer cases.

-The good news is that most of these deaths are preventable, by giving up smoking.
-Speak to your GP or pharmacist, or visit NHS Smokefree for free advice and support.
+The good news is that many of these deaths are preventable, by giving up smoking.
+Speak to your GP or pharmacist, or visit the NHS Smokefree pages for free advice and support to give you the best possible chance of quitting.

 Which cancers are caused by smoking?

-Smoking causes more than 4 in 5 cases of lung cancer.
-Lung cancer has one of the lowest survival rates of all cancers, and is the most common cause of cancer death in the UK.
+Smoking causes around 7 in 10 lung cancer cases in the UK.
+Lung cancer survival is one of the lowest of all cancers, and is the most common cause of cancer death in the UK.

-Smoking also increases the risk of at least 13 other cancers including cancers of the larynx (voice box), oesophagus (gullet), mouth and pharynx (throat), bladder, pancreas, kidney, liver, stomach, bowel, cervix, ovary, nose and sinuses and some types of leukaemia.
-There is also some evidence that smoking could increase the risk of breast cancer.
+Smoking also increases the risk of at least 14 other cancers including cancers of the mouth, pharynx (upper throat), nose and sinuses, larynx (voice box), oesophagus (gullet or food pipe), liver, pancreas, stomach, kidney, bowel, ovary, bladder, cervix, and some types of leukaemia Smoking could increase the risk of breast cancer, but any increase in risk is likely to be small.

 More information about different cancer types.